 Chocolate Clementine Cupcakes with Candied Citrus Slices

 Chocolate clementine cupcakes topped with candied citrus slices!
-These are inspired by my favorite chocolate orange candy and are great for the holiday season.
+Inspired by my favorite chocolate orange candy, these cupcakes are a lovely dessert for the holiday season.

-Candied Clementine Slices (optional–prepare 1-2 days in advance)
+Candied Citrus Slices (optional–prepare 1-2 days in advance)

 - 3 whole clementines